-- Annual memo to all employees from the Executive Director reaffirming the Districts commitment to EEO - Inclusion of the EEO Program and policy in the Districts employee handbook and operations manual - EEO Complaint Procedure posting on the CitrusNet internal website - EEO and Harassment training provides awareness of this policy and is required for all District employees every three years.
+- Annual meeting of the top management officials will meet semiannually to discuss the EEO Program and its implementation. - All new Supervisors and Managers will receive training within 90 days of their appointment. - Inclusion of the EEO Program and policy in the Districts employee handbook and operations manual - EEO Complaint Procedure posting on the internal website - EEO and Harassment training provides awareness of this policy and is required for all District employees on a yearly basis.